Algeria--Mysterious and Modern

 Perhaps the reason our visit to Constantine was special had nothing to do with the casbah, the archeological sites, or the beautiful setting.
 (It certainly had nothing to do with our mediocre hotel.)
 It might be the delicious lunch we enjoyed before experiencing an Algerian domestic flight to Ghardaia.
 I wish I could say the food was typical Algerian, but the owners are Syrian.
 Still, the mezes, the wonderful hot bread, the fresh fish was a very welcome change from the hotel dinners forced on foreign visitors.

 Flying into Ghardaia from the north of Algeria is both traveling to a different land deep into the heart of Algeria, and into a different time.
 The landscape and architecture are also different, with construction reminiscent of the curved mud brick walled turrets of Mali.
 We are hot, dusty, and our “traditional” accommodations, with a steep dark stairwell leading to a small warren of uninviting rooms lined with old carpets and with rudimentary facilities, not what anyone expected.
 I guess “charming” or “authentic” is the usual word description.
 Still, our host tried his best to be accommodating.
-Seating at dinner, in a carpeted room of pillows and low tables, was also a challenge, at least for a few members of our group.
+Seating at dinner, in a carpeted room of pillows and low tables, was also a challenge, at least for a few members of

 The M’Zab Valley is another World Heritage site.
 It is known for delicious dates, fortified cities built on hillsides with winding narrow streets, and the mysterious secretive religious practice with white-clad women showing only one eye from beneath the flowing robes.
 That photos are strictly forbidden became the source of clandestine attempts from our small bus, resulting in furious vocal condemnations.
 It seemed the photo police were everywhere, making sure no images of the women were captured on some hidden cell phone.